Lysley Tenorio

-Lysley A. Tenorio (born Olongapo City, Philippines) is a Filipino-American short story writer.
+Lysley A. Tenorio is a Filipino-American short story writer.

-Lysley Tenorio’s stories have appeared in The Atlantic, Zoetrope: All-Story, Ploughshares, Manoa, and the Best New American Voices and Pushcart Prize anthologies.
+Lysley Tenorio's stories have appeared in The Atlantic, Zoetrope: All-Story, Ploughshares, Manoa, and the Best New American Voices and Pushcart Prize anthologies.
 A Whiting Award winner and a former Stegner Fellow at Stanford University, he has received fellowships from the University of Wisconsin, Phillips Exeter Academy, Yaddo, MacDowell, and the National Endowment for the Arts.

-Born in the Philippines, he lives in San Francisco, and is an associate professor at Saint Mary’s College of California.
+Born in Olongapo, Philippines, he lives in San Francisco, and is an associate professor at Saint Mary's College of California.

 He is currently working on a novel.